InspectorIncognito/visualization/README.md

 $ bash prerequisites.bash
 ```

 For the database of the server, first you need to create a empty database in postgres.
-Also you need a dump of the
+Also you need a dump
-database from transapp app (AndroidRequest) for a initial work.
+from transapp database app (AndroidRequest) for a initial work and migrations.
 Using psql clone the dump in your empty database

 ```(bash)
 # Run on the target machine in the visualization folder